andrew/ultimate-awesome/README.md

 - [awesome-newsletters](https://github.com/zudochkin/awesome-newsletters) - A list of amazing Newsletters.
 - [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics) - A comprehensive list of papers using large language/multi-modal models for Robotics/RL, including papers, codes, and related websites.
 - [awesome-RLHF](https://github.com/opendilab/awesome-RLHF) - A curated list of reinforcement learning with human feedback resources (continually updated).
-- [awesome-persona-distill-skills](https://github.com/xixu-me/awesome-persona-distill-skills) - Curated list of Agent Skills centered on people, relationships, commemorative scenes, and methodological perspectives.
 - [awesome-ios-cn](https://github.com/jobbole/awesome-ios-cn) - IOS 资源大全中文版，内容包括：框架、组件、测试、Apple Store、SDK、XCode、网站、书籍等.
 - [awesome-dataviz](https://github.com/hal9ai/awesome-dataviz) - :chart_with_upwards_trend:  A curated list of awesome data visualization libraries and resources.
+- [awesome-vehicle-security](https://github.com/jaredthecoder/awesome-vehicle-security) - 🚗  A curated list of resources for learning about vehicle security and car hacking.
 - [open-apps](https://github.com/tortuvshin/open-apps) - A curated, self-refreshing directory of real open-source application codebases - built for developers who want to learn from production apps and find projects worth contributing to.
-- [awesome-vehicle-security](https://github.com/jaredthecoder/awesome-vehicle-security) - 🚗  A curated list of resources for learning about vehicle security and car hacking.
 - [awesome-ricing](https://github.com/fosslife/awesome-ricing) - A curated list of awesome tools and technology to help you out with ricing on linux.
 - [Awesome-Unity-Shader](https://github.com/QianMo/Awesome-Unity-Shader) - :boat: 关于炫酷的Unity3D Shader | About Cool Unity3D Shaders .
 - [awesome-analytics](https://github.com/oxnr/awesome-analytics) - A curated list of analytics frameworks, software and other tools.